 Potential starting XI: Guzman; Torres Nilo, Meza, Juninho, Rodriguez; Aquino, Duenas, Carioca, Vargas; Gignac, Valencia.

 |Defenders||Montes, Basanta, Sanchez, Portales, Alvarez, Vangioni, Castillo, Fuentes, Medina, Juarez|

 |Midfielders||Molina, Ortiz, Zavala, J. Gonzalez, Cardozo, Sanchez, Hurtado, A. Gonzalez|

-Potential starting XI: Gonzalez; Vangioni, Basanta, Sanchez, Medina; Sanchez, Cardozo, Gonzalez; Benitez, Funes Mori, Pabon.
+Potential starting XI: Gonzalez; Fuentes, Basanta, Sanchez, Medina; Ortiz, Gonzalez, Sanchez; Pabon, Funes Mori, Hurtado.

-They were the two best teams in the regular season, and Tigres and Monterrey now both enter the final with plenty of momentum after comprehensive victories in the semifinal.
+They were the two best teams in the regular season, and Tigres and Monterrey entered the final with plenty of momentum after comprehensive victories in the semifinal.

-Rayados will be further boosted by their 2-0 win over Tigres on the final day of the Apertura regular season on Nov.
-19 – the only meeting between the rivals during the season.
+That includes their 2-0 win over Tigres on the final day of the Apertura regular season on Nov.
+19.

 But while Tuca Ferretti admitted Monterrey's fans will be just as passionate Sunday as his own team's were Thursday, he also pointed out that the previous Liguilla saw Tigres beat Monterrey at home.